-The holy Muslim month of Ramadan takes place during June/July every year (the exact dates change.
-In 2017, Ramadan starts on May 27 and concludes with Eid-ul-Fitr on June 26).
+The holy Muslim month of Ramadan takes place during May or June every year (the exact dates change).
+In 2020, Ramadan starts early on April 24 and concludes with Eid-ul-Fitr on May 23.
 Delhi has a vibrant and substantial Muslim community, and if you're a hardcore non-vegetarian, the festival is a fantastic opportunity to feast on fresh street food.

 One of the most famous areas for Ramadan celebrations in Delhi is around the grand mosque Jama Masjid in Old Delhi.
 Freshly roasted kebabs and other meat dishes are a highlight.
 An astonishing array of food stalls lines every street of Old Delhi.
 If you'd prefer to dine in a restaurant, rather than on the streets, there is Karim's.

 Nizamuddin is another popular Ramadan location, as it's home to Hazrat Nizamuddin Dargah, the resting place of one of the world's most famous Sufi saints, Nizamuddin Auliya.
 It's renowned for the soulful sound of live qawwalis (Sufi devotional songs).

-Reality Tours and Travel is also running special Ramadan street food tours through Old Delhi from 6 p.m. to 9 p.m. on Sunday May 28, Saturday June 3 and Sunday June 4.
+- Reality Tours & Travel conducts special Ramadan Street Food tours to Old Delhi from 6 p.m. to 9 p.m., departing from Connaught Place.
 The cost is 1,500 rupees per person, including all food.
 Book early as spots fill up fast.
 You'll get to learn about the walled old city.
 The tour also visits Jama Masjid.
 It's a fabulous local experience!